tuxies-wiki-team/tuxies-wiki/docs/notes/introduction/new-to-the-wiki.md

 ## What is this wiki about?

 The Tuxie's Wiki is designated for Linux beginners and enthusiasts.
-This is a wiki page focused primarily on Linux knowledge, which includes but is not limited to Apps Library, Linux Guides, and software related guides.
+This is a wiki page focused primarily on Linux knowledge, which includes Apps Library, Linux Guides, and software related guides.

 :::warning Tuxie's Wiki currently consists of 2 maintainers, thus there might be a slight delay to bug reports and other mainteinances.
 :::